Cost-Based Approach to Complexity: A Common Denominator?: Case-examples of the cost approach

-Inspired on metallurgic processes, simulated annealing~\cite{press1992,kirkpatrick1984} consists of a optimization method that incorporates a temperature-like parameter and relative variations of a objective function.
-The objective function is a measurement of the effectiveness of a solution of a problem, being often understood as a function of an energy.
-The above mentioned temperature parameter $T$ is used to control the probability of taking a change leading to higher energy, and is progressively decreased by a certain strategy.
+Inspired on metallurgic processes, simulated annealing~\cite{press1992,kirkpatrick1984} consists of an optimization method that incorporates a temperature-like parameter and relative variations of an objective function.
+The objective function is a measurement of the effectiveness of a solution of a problem, being often understood in terms of an associated energy.
+The above mentioned temperature parameter $T$ is used to control the probability of making a modification leading to higher energy, and is progressively decreased according to a certain strategy.
 The decision to take specific configurations is based on the Boltzmann distribution:

 where $Z$ is a normalization constant, $\Delta E_i$ is the objective function variation, and $k$ is the Boltzmann constant.
-The progressive reduction of $T$ implies smaller probabilities of taking choices leading to higher energy, which is necessary for eventual convergence to the global extreme.
+The progressive reduction of $T$ implies smaller probabilities of taking choices leading to higher energy, which are necessary for eventual convergence to the global extreme.

-Simulated annealing can be used to improve the \emph{gradient descent method}~\cite{press1992} by allowing larger and less direct steps to be taken at high $T$ to avoid local minima and, as $T$ decreases and the descent becomes more controlled, the the direction that would be selected by the traditional gradient descent method becomes more likely.
+Simulated annealing can be used to improve the \emph{gradient descent method}~\cite{press1992} by allowing larger and less direct steps to be taken at high $T$ to avoid local minima.
+The gradient descent can be associated to the trajectory of an agent that moves according to the gradient of the given field.
+As $T$ decreases, the descent becomes more controlled and similar to the traditional gradient descent, therefore increasing the chances of reaching a suitable minima.

-As our second cost approach example, we consider a surface generated by linear combination of Gaussian functions, and perform gradient descent with simulated annealing in order to try to find the global minimum value.
+As our second cost approach example, we consider a surface generated by a linear combination of five three-dimensional Gaussian functions, with the same covariance matrices and different magnitudes and centers, and perform gradient descent with simulated annealing in order to try to find the global minimum value.
 The temperature decrease strategy consisted of subtracting $10\%$ from the current temperature after each $100$ steps of simulation.

-As modeling cost, we take the sum of times spent by each agent while searching for the minimum, and for operation cost the euclidean distance between the known global minimum point and the closest answer of the simulated agents.
-The results can be seen in Figure~\ref{Annealing}.
+As modeling cost, we take the sum of times spent by each agent while searching for the minimum, and for operation cost the Euclidean distance between the known global minimum point and the closest answer of the simulated agents.
+The results can be seen in Figure~\ref{Annealing} in terms of the number of agents employed to simultaneously perform the simulated annealing-controlled gradient descent.

 The total cost reaches its minimum value for $3$ agents (or $4$ agents if we consider probabilistic fluctuations proportional to the error bar), suggesting that an increase in complexity (implied by operation with more agents) would lead to lesser efficiency.